Theory and Computation

 How do flocks/swarms/cell-clusters deal with individual variability and environmental disorder?

-Katie's paper on frustrated cell clusters published in Science Advances! [news story]
+Katie's paper on frustration in migrating cell clusters published in Science Advances! [news story]

 CCBM Supplementary grant awarded!